 After being hit by cancer, Sylvie started a blog on her cancer experience.
 Her posts became viral, and her blog is now one of the most successful cancer blogs.
 Her mission is to dedicate her life to improve the cancer experience for all.
 Sylvie believes with a greater understanding of the human experience of cancer, the suffering of millions of cancer patients could be reduced, and cancer outcomes could be vastly improved.
 She is building collaborations with researchers, medical providers, and advocacy groups to advance cancer care.

-A skillful writer, her articles and poems have been published in medical journals, media, and literary publications.
-Sylvie holds a Masters of Science in Engineering Economic Systems from Stanford University, a Masters of Science in Computer Science from ENSIIE, and a gold medal in ballet from France’s National Conservatory.
-She serves on the board of Stanford Cancer Center Patient and Family Advisory Council.
+A gifted writer, she is a contributor to literary, media, and academic publications.
+Sylvie holds an MS in Engineering Economic Systems from Stanford University, an MS in Computer Science from ENSIIE, and a gold medal in ballet from France’s National Conservatory.
+She studied math and physics in undergraduate.